-Required by the Canada Pension Plan Investment Board Act and comprised of the full Board, the Investment Committee establishes investment policies, standards and procedures, and reviews, approves and monitors our annual investment plan.
-It also reviews the approach to investment risk management and approves the engagement of external fund managers and asset custodians.
+Established as the investment committee required by the Canada Pension Plan Investment Board Act and comprised of the full Board, the Investment Strategy Committee establishes investment policies, standards and procedures, and reviews, approves and monitors our long-term investment strategy.
+It also approves certain investment transactions and the framework for engaging external investment managers.

 Human Resources and Compensation Committee

 Created by the Board of Directors to advance corporate governance and operating objectives, the Human Resources and Compensation Committee is responsible for reviewing and recommending the compensation philosophy for CPP Investments, recommending the performance evaluation process for the Chief Executive Officer, ensuring a succession planning program is in place and reviewing organizational structure.